01 May Moving to America from the UK: The Ultimate Guide

 In the UK I had both the British Airways American Express and the Preferred Rewards Gold credit card and I had built up a good credit profile with them.
 So as soon as I got my Social Security Number and my US address, I called up to see about opening a Gold Delta Skymiles Credit Card.
 Upon applying for the new card I just needed to quote my existing UK account number and the global transfer team were able to pull up my UK credit file.
 Once I had completed the application over the phone, I was instantly approved and the credit card arrived in the mail a couple of days later.

 The US is known for its travel rewards credit cards and large sign up bonuses, so if you’re going to get a credit card I would definitely recommend choosing an airline card.
 Many of the cards will include perks such as a free checked bag, which will save you money on baggage fees when flying throughout the year.
+I was approved for the Gold Delta Skymiles card and I use it all the time.

 Credit is really essential if you plan on renting an apartment, leasing a car and even getting a cell phone contract.